sewagodimo/Unity0.13/README.md

 ### The player controller ###
 The player controller controls a few things.
 This includes the player movement, particle effect creation and score manipulation.

-First we have variable declarations and variable caching.
+First we have variable declarations and component caching.
 The *Speed*, *CollectableParticlePrefab* and *ScoreText* objects are public, which allows them to be set in the Editor.
 (Watch out for overwriting the values between script and inspector!)

 ```csharp
 public float Speed;